Nature's Secret to Beautiful Skin: Meet Your Skin Microbiome

 Consider getting rid of any beauty products you have that contain ingredients that may potentially deplete good bacteria.
 It’s a good idea to steer clear of anything with “antibacterial” or “antimicrobial” on the label, as well as to avoid ingredients such as mineral oil, propylene glycol, petroleum and petroleum byproducts, and parabens.
 Even “natural” products might be harboring some unwanted ingredients, so make sure you read the labels!

-There are lots of things you can put on your skin to temporarily change its appearance, but for sustainable, natural health and beauty, you'll need to go deeper.11 Supporting your gut bacteria is the best place to start so make sure you’re taking an effective daily probiotic like PRO-15, drinking lots of water, eating plenty of organic, prebiotic-rich foods, spending time outside, and exercising regularly.
+There are lots of things you can put on your skin to temporarily change its appearance, but for sustainable, natural health and beauty, you'll need to go deeper.11 Supporting your gut bacteria is the best place to start so make sure you’re taking a high-quality daily probiotic like PRO-15, drinking lots of water, eating plenty of organic, prebiotic-rich foods, spending time outside, and exercising regularly.

 And, since your skin’s bacteria is so key to that radiant glow, you might want to give them additional support with probiotic-enhanced skincare products.

-Whether it’s a delicious yogurt facial or a premium probiotic skincare regimen, harnessing the power of probiotics delivered directly to your skin can protect you from environmental irritants, soothe temporary inflammation you might be experiencing, and help bring your skin microbiome back into balance.
+Whether it’s a delicious yogurt facial or a premium probiotic skincare regimen, harnessing the power of probiotics delivered directly to your skin can protect you from environmental irritants and help bring your skin microbiome back into balance.

 1. Pennisi, E. 2008.
 Bacteria Are Picky About Their Homes on Human Skin.
 Science 320(5879). doi: 10.1126/science.320.5879.1001